 Did you know that yoga is a great way to help you wind down and relax before you go to sleep?
-It can be a really great way to help you release everything you have been holding on to throughout the day and allowing your body to sink into a restful and peaceful nights sleep.
+It can be a really great way to help you release everything you have been holding on to throughout the day and allow your body to sink into a restful and peaceful night’s sleep.

 It can also help to improve both the quality and amount of sleep you get each night.
 This can be especially helpful for those of us who are light sleepers, those who don’t have a lot of time to sleep or even those who struggle with insomnia.

 It is important to know, though, that not all yoga helps sleep.
 Keep reading to find out more…

 Want to move fast?
 Jump to the right section below.

 Yoga is a form of exercise which is famous for its health and relaxation benefits.
 It can help to relieve symptoms of insomnia and improve the quality of your sleep.
 If you are having trouble getting to sleep or you wake up in the night regularly, night-time yoga can help relax your body and allow you to let go of any stress from the day.
 This means that when you finally get tucked up in bed, your body can relax into sleep easily.

 Good sleep is also linked to weight loss.
 Bad sleep patterns and irregular sleep can mean that weight maintenance or weight loss is badly affected.
 If you are tired, you tend to lean towards easy, unhealthy food choices or decide not to exercise.
 By doing yoga before bed, it means that you can sleep better, and as a result, your weight loss or weight maintenance will benefit you: you won’t be too tired to hit the gym after work or to prepare a healthy breakfast to start your day.